aoifesmith/adhd-cleaning-planner/README.md

-# 🧠✨ ADHD Cleaning Planner
+# 🧠✨ Cleaning Planner

-An interactive, color-coded cleaning planner built for ADHD minds.
+An interactive, color-coded cleaning planner built for Aoife's mind.
 Bite-sized tasks, progress tracking, and encouraging tips to help you build lasting cleaning habits without the overwhelm.

 ## Features